-- A 5,000 gallon rainwater tank and standard potable treatment regimen.
+- A 5,000-gallon rainwater tank and standard potable treatment regimen.

-- An 180 GPD Aqualoop treatment system.
+- A 180 GPD Aqualoop treatment system.

 - An oxidation process to control dissolved solids.
-This is currently proprietary, but think of ozone treatment ozone as an example of an oxidative process.
+This is currently proprietary but think of ozone treatment ozone as an example of an oxidative process.
 We chose this process over R/O due to water use advantages, ease of use, and operating cost.
 This process also offers a form of disinfection that R/O does not.

-- NJUN on site WWTP.
+- NJUN on-site WWTP.
 We chose this process because of the precise aeration and controls to achieve consistent BOD/COD and nitrogen levels.
 The system will have UV treatment to allow toilet flushing and/or be used in combination with Aqualoop and advanced oxidation.

-- A separate rainwater system which collects driveway water as well as tank overflows.
+- A separate rainwater system that collects driveway water as well as tank overflows.
 The tank will be located under the driveway and will be between 2,000 and 5,000 gallons depending upon irrigation needs.
 Overflow will go to a rain garden/bioswale.

 The expectation is that this system will achieve at least 80% closure in order to be off the grid in the geography of its application.
 It may have the capability to reach 90% closure which would allow off the grid operation at a much lower rainfall rate of around 12 inches per year.
 Pending the pilot trial, we will confirm if this level of system closure can be achieved at required water quality levels.

-All of these system come with some challenges, even the simple rainwater treatment system with single pass grey water recycling.
+All of these system come with some challenges, even the simple rainwater treatment system with single-pass greywater recycling.
 Here are some things to consider;